 Focus on objects that are important by explicitly forcing a garbage collection in your application to get rid of short-lived objects and objects in the Finalizer queue before taking a snapshot.

 No more copying data row by row.
 Copy and paste formatted content from multiple rows in any data grid in the heap analysis views using standard gestures like CTRL + Click.

 View the module from which a Type or a Stack Frame originated in the new Module column in the details views

 Faster native heap analysis

 Native heap analysis completes faster than ever.
 We delay load symbols for non-user assemblies until you explicitly turn off Just My Code.
-We have seen upwards of a 10X improvement in load times for large session files.
+We have seen approximately a 10X improvement in load times for large session files.

-It is now possible to skip straight to the details of single performance events that were exported from Application Insights to IntelliTrace.
+It is now possible to skip straight to the details of single performance events exported from Application Insights to IntelliTrace.
 (Minimum edition: Ultimate)

-The Windows App certification Kit (WACK) has been updated, allowing developers who build Windows Store Apps to use WinSock APIs in their in Windows Store apps.
+We updated the Windows App certification Kit (WACK) allowing developers who build Windows Store Apps to use WinSock APIs in their in Windows Store apps.
 WACK now passes the use of libraries or code that depends on WinSock.
 Windows Phone apps already support WinSock APIs, making it even easier to share more code across phones, tablets, and PCs.
 (Minimum edition: Express for Windows)

 To learn more about the WACK, see: Using the Windows App Certification Kit.

 Menu Bar: All Caps Option